 Curated by Fuyubi Nakamura (MOA Curator, Asia), the multimedia exhibition will meditate on the physical traces of words — both spoken and recorded — unique to humans.
 Embodying both the ephemeral and eternal elements innate to the human experience, the cultural significance of words and their artistic representation through calligraphy, painting, digital works and mixed media are examined.
 Traces of Words will feature works from six international artists — Shamsia Hassani, Kimura Tsubasa, Nortse, Phaptawan Suwannakudt, Yugami Hisao and teamLab.

-A full-colour publication, Traces of Words: Art and Calligraphy from Asia edited by Fuyubi Nakamura, featuring essays by leading scholars in the field, and illustrated with the exhibited works, will accompany the exhibition and will be available for purchase at the MOA shop in May.
+A full-colour publication, Traces of Words: Art and Calligraphy from Asia edited by Fuyubi Nakamura, featuring essays by leading scholars in the field, and illustrated with the exhibited works, will accompany the exhibition and is available for purchase at the MOA Shop.

 Works from this exhibition remain in Case 76 in the Multiversity Galleries as a miniature exhibit.

 Curator: Fuyubi Nakamura.